KyaDLFiles/kyadlfiles.github.io/templates/secrlvl/index.md

 ## Official method
 On the main menu, enter the button combo @@r1 @@r2 @@r1 @@r1 @@r1 @@t @@l1 @@l2 @@l1 @@l1 @@du (press and release each button individually).
-When done correctly, the *New game* text will turn red Start a new game, select a save you don't care about, or just unplug the memory card, and the level will load Perform the button combo again to undo
+When done correctly, the *New game* text will turn red Start a new game, select a save you don't care about, or just unplug the memory card, and the level will load.
+Perform the button combo again to undo.

 The methods below were created before the above button combo was revealed.
 I'm leaving them for historical reasons, and because the cheat codes also contain a bypass for the broken maze warp.